tahlilislam/Hack-or-Snooze-Clone/README.md

 ## **Part 0: Explore Working Version and API**

-Explore the [working copy of our solution](https://hack-or-snooze-springboard.netlify.app/).
+Explore the [working copy of our solution].
 It will help you to try how the app works, and what features you’ll build *before* digging into the source code.

 <aside>
 💡 **Turn on your browser console!**